pirelaurent/p5_animationFramework/chapters/chap8-specificLighting.md

     white: pointWhite,
   };
 ```
-Notice that the objects *pointBlue, pointRed, pointLight* must be known when the group is created.
+Notice that the objects *pointBlue, pointRed, pointLight* must be already set when the group is created.
 ### parameters of an element in a higher level group
 Using a group, a journey can move in a same run several Objects.
 ### sample